rajeshgheware/spring-integration-samples/spring-integration-samples-tcp-concurrent-server/ReadMe.md

-Sample configuration that I tested for 3900 concurrent TCP requests sending Hello string (see the 'TCP Server.jmx' as JMeter file)
+Sample configuration that I tested for 1000 concurrent TCP requests sending Hello string (see the 'TCP Server.jmx' as JMeter file).
+Machine used was Intel i5 4g RAM Windows 7,  64 bit

-Today tried on below machine and it handled 3900 concurrent clients.
+Today (May 29, 2014) tried on below machine and it handled 3900 concurrent clients.

 Machine spec: